 The costs of supporting the various programs and other activities have been summarized on a functional basis in the statements of activities.
+The statements of functional expenses present the natural classification detail of expenses by function.
 Certain costs have been allocated among the program, management and general and fundraising categories based on time expended, usage and other methods.